#crisisbillboards2020 - 2024

 la grotte aux pigeons 2003

 “la grotte aux pigeons” depicts young men and boys jumping off Beirut’s coastal cliffs facing the notorious arch-like "Pigeon’s Rock".
 The photographs emphasis an exaggerated display of machismo that defines male-to-male relations in patriarchal societies.
+The photographs embody a lurking paradox - the timelessness of Beirut in spite of modernity and the postwar policy of reconstruction.

 the sniper 2001